Serial LCD Kit LCD #117 (formerly LCD #107) with Variable LED Backlight

 Introduction.

-This design provides an interface between a 9600 baud serial line from a Microchip PIC, Parallax Basic Stamp, NetMedia BX24 and similar and a character LCD having an HD44780 interface.
+This design provides an interface between a 9600 baud (or similar) serial line from a Microchip PIC, Arduino, Parallax Basic Stamp, NetMedia BX24, PICAXE and similar and a character LCD having an HD44780 interface.

 The serial interface is TTL.
 That is, the idle state is a TTL logic one, or near +5 VDC.
 This is often termed non-inverting or true.
 This provides direct compatibility with the UART associated with a PIC, SerOut on a Basic Stamp and Com3 on a BX24.
 When interfacing with a PC or similar where the logic is inverted, an inverter is required.
 This might be as simple as a single 2N3904 NPN transistor.

-The baud rate is fixed at 9600.
-My feeling is that virtually any application can support 9600 baud and to provide the ability to change the baud rate in firmware is bad design as it opens the possibility of the unit inadvertently assuming a baud rate which is not compatible with the interfacing circuitry.
+The baud rate is fixed at 19.2K, 9600, 4800 or 2400 and cannot be changed.
+My feeling is that to provide the ability to change the baud rate in firmware is bad design as it opens the possibility of the unit inadvertently assuming a baud rate which is not compatible with the interfacing circuitry.

 The processor provides for variable backlight intensity.
 The backlight current is controlled by a TIP-41 transistor which is included with the kit.
 The maximum backlight intensity is controlled with a series limiting resistor.